deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_properties.rst

 The parameters should be a list of the names of the properties to include or ignore.
 Note that only one of the parameters can be passed to the method.

-In the following example, we will calculate the built-in properties and ignore the ``Text Length`` property:
+In the following example, we will calculate the built-in properties (both default and non-default) and ignore the ``Text Length`` property:

 .. code-block:: python

   text_data.calculate_builtin_properties(ignore_properties=['Text Length'])

+Note that in the example above, we specified the ``Text Length property`` to be ignored and hence all other built-in properties will be calculated (including default and non-default).
 Moreover, some properties are not calculated by default, as they may take a long time to calculate.
 In order to use them, pass ``include_long_calculation_properties`` to the ``calculate_builtin_properties`` method.

 In the following example, we will calculate the properties and include only the long calculation property "Toxicity":